bastiaanv/Yolov2-tiny-tf-NCS/README.md

 If anybody can help me improve this lost, it would be much appreciated!!
 Any other sugestions and questions are welcome as well!
 You can contact me on this repo or at: verhaar.bastiaan@gmail.com

 ### Future plans
-I am planning to program the project furture to make webcames compatible with this project and I have planned to make another repo with a yolov3-tiny implementation
+I have planned to make another repo with a yolov3-tiny implementation